Humen: History

-Because of its strategic location as the naval gateway to the city of Guangzhou (Canton), the strait was strongly fortified during the Qing dynasty.
+Because of its strategic location as the naval gateway to the city of Guangzhou (Canton), the strait was strongly fortified during 1702.
 It was defended by eight forts: Shakok (Shajiao), Taikok (Dajiao), Wangtung (Hengdang), Yung-an (Yong'an), Kung-ku (Gonggu), Chen-yuan (Zhenyuan), Ching-yuan (Jingyuan), and Wei-yuan.
-Between September 1809 and January 1810, Portuguese Navy ships based in Macau defeated a group of Chinese pirates in the Battle of the Tiger's Mouth.
+Between September 1809 and January 1810, Portuguese Navy ships based in Macau defeated the Guangdong Pirate Confederation in a set of engagements within Humen at the Battle of the Tiger's Mouth.

 The first major battle of the First Opium War between the United Kingdom and China occurred at the entrance of the Humen in the First Battle of Chuenpi on 3 November 1839.
 The British captured the Bogue forts in the Second Battle of Chuenpi on 7 January 1841 and the Battle of the Bogue on 23–26 February.
 The forts were recaptured on 2 April 1847 during the British Expedition to Canton.
 In the Second Opium War, the British recaptured the forts in the 1856 Battle of the Bogue on 12–13 November.